galacticcouncil/hydration-docs/docs/node_setup.md

 :::note

-This is a recommended setup which has been verified by the team.
-Want to know whether your machine has sufficient resources to run a node?
+These are the minimum technical requirements which have been verified by the team.
+Want to make sure that your machine has sufficient resources to run a node?
 Run a [performance benchmark](/performance_benchmark) to find out.

 :::